Malti

 Reflective Thought

-For our small reflection, this morning we are going to reflect upon the encouraging words of Pope Francis:
+For our small reflection this morning, we are going to reflect upon the encouraging words of Pope Francis:

 (use the video with no sound and read out aloud the subtitles while the kids watch the video with no sound)